feature-hub/feature-hub/README.md

 The method `create` takes the single argument `env`, which has the following
 properties:

-1.  `featureServices` — an object of feature services that are [semver-compatible](https://semver.org) with the declared dependencies
+1.  `featureServices` — an object of Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies.
-1.  `config` — a consumer config object that is provided by the integrator
+1.  `config` — a consumer config object that is provided by the integrator.

-A feature app can either be a "React feature app" or a "DOM feature app".
+A Feature App can either be a "React Feature App" or a "DOM Feature App".

-1. A React feature app definition's `create` method returns a feature app object with a `render` method that itself returns a `ReactNode`.
+1. A React Feature App definition's `create` method returns a Feature App object with a `render` method that itself returns a `ReactNode`.

     ```js